instana/haskell-trace-sdk/README.md

 You can let the SDK automatically create entry spans for all incoming HTTP requests in a WAI application by using it as a WAI middleware plug-in.
 Note that exit spans still need to be created manually via the `withHttpExit` or `startHttpExit`/`completeExit` functions (see below).

+The middleware plug-in will also add an additional HTTP response header (`Server-Timing`) to HTTP responses.
+This header enables website monitoring back end correlation.

 ```
 import qualified Instana.Wai.Middleware.Entry as InstanaWaiMiddleware